 Notice the bi-directional arrows indicating that users can find all chemicals linked to each disease and all diseases linked to each chemical.
 Similarly, they can also see all findings of a disease or all diseases with the finding.

-Agents in the database are linked to industrial processes and non-occupational activities.
+Chemical and biological agents in the database are linked to industrial processes and non-occupational activities.
 Linkage indicates the potential for exposure to the agent.
 As mentioned earlier, each agent in the database is flagged for adverse effects including asthma, pneumonitis, neuropathy, anemia, hepatotoxicity, and skin sensitization.

 Occupational diseases in the database are linked to findings (signs and symptoms of the disease) and hazardous job tasks.
 Hazardous job tasks increase workers risk for significant exposure and subsequent disease.
 Linkage between job tasks and jobs or industries indicates an increased likelihood for workers in these jobs or industries to engage in the hazardous job tasks.
 In this database, chronic occupational diseases are linked to both jobs and industries, while acute diseases and infectious diseases are linked only to jobs.
 Cancers are not linked to jobs, industries or findings.